World at Your Feet (TV series): Plot

 Yangyang is Renxin's brother-in-law.
 He is languid by nature and does everything by foot instead of using his hands.
 This turns out to be a boon because it actually trains him to develop a set of skills using his feet.
 Yangyang, a former columnist, is a man of emotions.
 He falls for Yuqing but after being spurned by her, turns his attention to her elder sister, Lihua, creating some funny episodes in the process.

-Wang Jiannan (Douglas Kung) is the teammate of Canghai, Weixiong and Guotian.
+Wang Jiannan is the teammate of Canghai, Weixiong and Guotian.
 He requires a huge sum of money for medical treatment for his younger sister who is suffering from a serious illness.

 This bunch of desperate people with a common passion for football decide to participate in a street football tournament that comes with a generous prize.
 But they are thrashed soundly in their first match.
 At the critical juncture, Renxin finally shows his prowess.
 Only then does everyone know that he is someone to be reckoned with.
 Thereafter, under Renxin's coaching, the team surprisingly scores a victory and goes on to win match after match.

-Meanwhile, Dehai, Huancong, Fang Yangming (Aloysius Pang) and a few other young men form “Peaks Team” so that Renxin's “Fire Team” cannot steal the limelight.
+Meanwhile, Dehai, Huancong, Fang Yangming and a few other young men form “Peaks Team” so that Renxin's “Fire Team” cannot steal the limelight.
 This group of boys whose future seems uncertain are not exactly enthusiastic initially about participating in the tournament.
 Later, with encouragement from Yangming, who is afflicted with an incurable illness, they decide to take the tournament seriously in order to score a personal triumph as the boys feel that they have never won any prizes in their lives before.

 And so the battle begins.
 The “Fire Team” of men past their prime and the “Peaks Team” of young men vie for the trophy.
 The two teams start out as rivals who are uncompromising but end up as friends who appreciate one other.
 The situation is certainly one of “The ball is in your court” and “Life is how you deal with it”.
 Faced with a common enemy subsequently, the Mei and Mo families discard their animosity to join hands in forming the “Brave Lions Team” to defeat the mighty Hong Kong team.

 Renxin is the captain of the Singapore team.
 Whether this group of people will turn their lives around and make a comeback or not, one can only hear him shouting fervently on the sideline: “Don’t give up!
 The world is at your feet!”